sladyn98/SRE-SWE-Notes/Readme.md

 Pidstat is a little like top’s per-process summary, but prints a rolling summary instead of clearing the screen.
 This can be useful for watching patterns over time, and also recording what you saw (copy-n-paste) into a record of your investigation

+`pidstat` is a statistics reporting tool for Linux that can be used to monitor individual tasks currently being managed by the Linux kernel.
+It's part of the `sysstat` package of performance monitoring tools.

+`pidstat` is used to track the resource usage of processes including CPU usage, memory usage, I/O operations, context switching, and more.
+It can be used to understand system behavior and diagnose performance issues.

+Here are some important flags and their interpretations:

+- `-u` : Reports CPU statistics.
+The `%CPU` field represents the percentage of CPU used by the task since the last report.

+- `-r` : Reports page faults and memory utilization.
+The `minflt/s` field shows the total number of minor faults the task has made per second, whereas `majflt/s` is for major faults.

+- `-d` : Reports I/O statistics. `kB_rd/s` and `kB_wr/s` represent the amount of data read or written per second, respectively.

+- `-w` : Reports task switching activity. `cswch/s` represents the total number of voluntary context switches per second, and `nvcswch/s` the non-voluntary ones.

+- `-p` : Monitor specific PIDs.
+You can use this option followed by the PID to monitor the resource usage of a specific process.

+- `-l` : Display command line arguments of tasks.

+- `-t` : Display threads.

+- `-v` : Reports the stack usage of tasks.

+- `-C` : Filter tasks by process name.

+Now, in a situation where the CPU is under load, you can interpret the output of `pidstat` to determine which processes are consuming the most resources:

+- If you see high `%CPU` values for a process (or processes), it means that these are consuming significant CPU resources.
+It might be normal for some processes, but if you notice an unexpectedly high CPU usage, that might be the root cause of the load.

+- High values in `cswch/s` and `nvcswch/s` can indicate frequent context switching, which can degrade performance.
+This could be due to the system having too many processes or threads relative to the number of CPU cores, or a few processes consuming excessive CPU time.

+- If the `kB_rd/s` and `kB_wr/s` values are high, it means that the process is performing a lot of I/O operations, which can also contribute to the CPU load.

+The key is to compare these metrics to the "normal" values for your system.
+If certain processes are using more resources than usual, it could indicate a problem or a change in system behavior that's worth investigating.
+If everything seems normal but the system is still under load, it might be necessary to dig deeper or consider factors like network traffic, disk space, etc.

 **iostat**

 `iostat -x 1`